NoahWright87/NoahWrightDev/_pages/terms.md

 subtitle: "AKA: The Legal Mumbo-Jumbo"
 ---

-//TODO: Find a good privacy policy to copy/paste/modify.

-The tldr is:
+## The Bottom Line
+Your information is safe with me!
+I'm not in the business of collecting personal info and using it for nefarious purposes, but some degree of information tracking happens in order to improve the site and recoup some of the costs of running the site.

+## Amazon Affiliate
+As an Amazon Associate I earn from qualifying purchases.
+If I link to a product on Amazon from one of my posts, know that:

+1) I will make some money if you buy that product (or related products, to some degree).
+2) I believe in the product.
+I won't recommend things unless it is something I believe in.
+Usually, it's a product I've already bought for myself.

+## Google Analytics
-- I use Google Analytics to track visitors so I can see who is visiting and why - this helps me see which posts people are engaging with, I'm not using it for anything nefarious
+I use Google Analytics to track visitors so I can see who is visiting and why - this helps me see which posts people are engaging with so I can improve the site.

+## Google AdSense
-- Google Ads uses its own stuff to decide what ads to show, hopefully so you see relevant stuff and not nonsense around my posts.
-I don't decide what is in those ads, so take them with a grain of salt.
-If you see anything outrageous, please contact me to let me know so I can complain to Google.
+Google Ads uses its own secret formula to decide what ads to show, hopefully so you see relevant stuff and not nonsense around my posts.
+I don't decide what is in those ads, unlike the affiliate links mentioned above.
+If you see anything disagreeable, please contact me so I can sort it out with Google.
-- If I link to a product in a post, chances are it's an affiliate link that will generate money for me if you buy things.
-The goal of this site is not to make money, so I only link to products I actually recommend
-- If I get your info through any means, I'm keeping it to myself.
-I'm not selling anybody's info or trying to steal your identity, so don't worry about it.